-Starting the first week of June, our missions team is going to have a food collection at the church, and continue this the first week of every month.
+Our missions team is going to have a food collection at the church, and continue this the first week of every month.
 Drop off days will be Monday, Tuesday, and Wednesday from 9AM-1PM.
 We will place containers outside of the church for food collection.
 Please be respectful of social distancing guidelines if someone else is there dropping off their donation.

 Food items needed but not limited to are: